 Also up for debate is the profit that houses actually derive from couture.
-For the most part, couture is generally considered a loss.
+For most, couture is generally considered a loss.
 As Pierre Bergé, the original business partner of Yves Saint Laurent, notably said in 1987: “We don’t make a profit from couture.
 But it’s not a problem.
 It’s our advertising budget.”
-He was referring to resulting exposure in media and on red carpets.
-Other brands’ ability to consistently bring in a profit based on couture collections can likely be implied from the swift decrease in houses that are official members of the Fédération française de la couture, du prêt-à-porter des couturiers et des créateurs de mode; not many houses are official haute couture houses anymore.
+He was referring to the resulting exposure in the media and on red carpets.
+Other brands’ abilities to consistently bring in a profit based on couture collections can likely be implied from the swift decrease in houses that are official members of the Fédération française de la couture, du prêt-à-porter des couturiers et des créateurs de mode; comparatively, not many houses are official haute couture members anymore.

 In 2000, the number of official couture houses had dwindled down to just 18.
 The number is down even more in recent years.
-This speaks volumes to the state of couture, as does the movement towards a more couture take on ready-to-wear, which provides designers the opportunity to show a handful of garments of heightened craft without having to meet the standards of the Fédération française de la couture to be legally designated as a hate couture house.
+This speaks volumes to the state of couture, as does the movement towards a more couture take on ready-to-wear - what some call demi-couture, which provides designers with the opportunity to show a handful of garments of heightened craft without having to meet the standards of the Fédération française de la couture to be legally designated as a hate couture house.

-This is all to say that couture is certainly not at the height of relevance at the moment.
+This is all to say that couture is certainly not at the height of relevance.
 However, there are some exceptions to the rule, as Bergé noted.
-While Givenchy, Yves Saint Laurent, Lanvin, Balenciaga, Balmain, Paco Rabanne, and Rochas, for instance, are not considered official couture houses, Dior is, and its growth over the past several years under Raf Simons is promising and suggests that couture may not be a total windfall after all.
+While Yves Saint Laurent, Lanvin, Balenciaga, Balmain, Paco Rabanne, and Rochas, for instance, are not considered official couture houses, Christian Dior is, and its modernization and growth during Raf Simons's tenure is promising and suggests that couture may not be a total windfall after all.
 However, in addition to couture for couture's sake, this form of ultra-high fashion has yet another benefit, one that couture houses have been relying on since at least the 1950's: Licensing.
-And instances like the Grammys last night are precisely why.
+And instances like the Grammys and other highly-watched red carper events last night are precisely why.

-But since the vast majority of people cannot afford couture creations, what good does such advertising do?
-Well, it is often indirectly very effective.
-Instead of primarily aiming to sell couture by outfitting actresses or other celebrities in its wares, these fashion houses aim to sell more accessible items, such as ready-to-wear collections, diffusion collections, or fragrances and cosmetics.
-As many couture houses learned early on, couture collections allow them to not only reach a large audience, but they allow them to establish and/or maintain a reputation for luxury and high fashion.
+But since the vast majority of people cannot afford couture creations, what good does such advertising actually do?
+Well, it is often indirectly quite effective.
+Instead of primarily aiming to sell couture by outfitting actresses or other celebrities in couture, these fashion houses aim to sell more accessible items, such as ready-to-wear and accessories, garments from their diffusion collections, and/or fragrances and cosmetics.
+As many couture houses learned early on, couture collections allow them to not only reach a significantly sizable audience, but they allow them to establish and/or maintain a reputation for luxury and high fashion.

-As a result, they can sell more accessible items, such as bags for over $3,000, fragrances for $100+ or lipstick for $40 - in the case of Chanel, which shows bi-annual couture collections - in large quantities.
-Thanks, in part, to the press and prestige derived from its couture collections, Dior maintains successful eyewear, jewelry, lingerie and hosiery licenses.
-Because of its inclusion in the area of high fashion, Giambattista Valli's little sister collection, Giamba, a newly launched venture, can likely be sold at higher price points than your average ready-to-wear collection.
+As a result, these same brands can turn around and sell more accessible items, such as bags for over $3,000+, fragrances for $100+ or lipstick for $40 - in the case of Chanel, which shows bi-annual couture collections - in large quantities.
+Thanks, in part, to the press and prestige derived from its couture collections, Christian Dior maintains successful eyewear, jewelry, lingerie and cosmetics licenses.
+Because of its inclusion in the arena of high fashion, Giambattista Valli's little sister collection, Giamba, a somewhat newly launched venture, can likely be sold at higher price points than your average ready-to-wear collection.